 - Good Cinching Mechanism to Secure Gear

-Heading out for a day of hiking?
-The Photo Sport BP 300 from Lowepro is designed just for you and is the perfect hiking backpack with a camera compartment!
+The Photo Sport BP 300 from Lowepro is for hiking with a camera!
 This smaller 30L pack can fit all the essentials for a day on the trail, plus a DSLR with an attached lens along with an extra lens.

 The lower portion of this pack is a dedicated, padded, and secure camera gear storage area.
 We’re also very pleased with the handy side access zipper.
 This side access allows you to quickly shift the bag to one shoulder, pull the pack around so you can reach the zipper, and have immediate access to your camera to catch that impromptu shot.
 No more setting the bag down and wasting time as you dig through your gear to find your camera.

 While the padded shoulder straps, back, and hip belt provide ample cushioning for a comfortable hiking experience, we’re a little disappointed that Lowepro didn’t include breathable mesh material.
-As a result, it’s very easy to develop a sweaty back on warmer days.
-However, the trim and well-thought-out organization, along with durable materials, help mitigate this drawback.
+As a result, it’s straightforward to develop a sweaty back on warmer days.
+However, the trim and well-thought-out organization and durable materials help mitigate this drawback.

-Speaking of materials, the Photo Sport 300 utilizes weather-resistant fabrics to withstand drizzles and mist, and includes a built-in rain cover for serious precipitation.
+Speaking of materials, the Photo Sport 300 utilizes weather-resistant fabrics to withstand drizzles and includes a built-in rain cover for heavy precipitation.

 Mindshift Rotation180° 22L Panorama Hiking Camera Backpack